Pune Municipal Corporation: 2017

 Municipal Elections were held on 21 February 2017 to elect a total of 162 councillors in 41 wards.
 The BJP won an absolute majority in the 2017 elections, marking the first time the city got a mayor from the party.
 Mukta Tilak (BJP) was elected as the mayor and Navanth Kamble (RPI (A)) as the deputy mayor by the newly elected general body in March 2017.
 Tilak is the first member of the BJP to hold the position.
 Following Kamble's death while in office, Siddharth Dhende of the RPI (A) was elected as the deputy mayor in June 2017.

 Bypolls

 The demise of the Deputy Mayor Navnath Kamble (RPI (A)) in May 2017 necessitated by-elections in the Koregaon Park-Ghorpadi ward.
 The RPI (A) retained the seat with Himali Kamble elected as the new councillor.
 Another round of bypolls was held on 4 April 2018 following the death of ex-mayor Chanchala Kodre NCP, who was elected in 2017 from the Mundhwa-Magarpatta ward.
 NCP retained the seat and Puja Kodre was elected as the new councillor.

+2026

+Municipal elections were on 15 January 2026 to elect a total of 165 councillors in 41 wards.
+The BJP won a landslide victory securring 119 seats.
+Manjusha Nagpure of BJP was elected as the mayor.
+Parshuram Wadekar of RPI(A) was elected as deputy mayor.